dashpay/docs/masternodes/maintenance.rst

 banned state (revive the masternode).
 The ProUpRevTx takes the following syntax::

-  protx revoke proTxHash operatorKey reason
+  protx revoke proTxHash operatorKey (reason feeSourceAddress)

 Where: